percyfal/ratatosk/doc/source/howtos/addingtasks.rst

    class MyProgramJobRunner(DefaultShellJobRunner):
         pass

-This is in part for consistency, in part in case the ``myprogram`` program group needs special handling of command construction (see e.g.
+This is in part for consistency, in part in case the :program:`myprogram` program group needs special handling of command construction (see e.g.
-:ref:`ratatosk.lib.tools.gatk`).
+:ref:`ratatosk.lib.tools.gatk <ratatosk.lib.tools.gatk>`).

 3. Add default inputs
 ----------------------------

-There should be at least one input class that has as ``parent_task`` one of the :ref:`ratatosk.lib.files.external` classes.
-Mainly here for naming consistency.
+There should be at least one input class that has as ``parent_task`` one of the :ref:`ratatosk.lib.files.external
+<ratatosk.lib.files.external>` classes.
+Mainly here for naming
+consistency.

 .. code-block:: python